Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

     you describe what the project is about, related links and resources, etc. |SYSPRODUCTNAME| also offers a Web Site to each project.
-The "Home Page" item in the Project Main Menu is precisely a pointer to this Web Site (see ? for more information on your Project Web Site and how to use it).
+The "Home Page" item in the Project Main Menu is precisely a pointer to this Web Site (see :ref:`project-web-site` for more information on your Project Web Site and how to use it).

 Project Dashboard Content